-In this table, we further break past due loans not in forbearance or loss mitigation between those 30- to 60-days past due (DPD) and those 90 or more DPD, which includes loans in foreclosure.
+In this table, we further break out past due loans between those 30- to 60-days past due (DPD) and those 90 or more DPD, which includes loans in foreclosure.

 For borrowers' household income data, we divide them by metropolitan statistical areas (MSA) median income (also in HMDA), then categorize into quartiles.
 We categorize borrowers relative to median income in their MSAs in the application year to make household purchasing power at application comparable across MSAs and time.